 Use this tool to create various types of structured data JSON-LD format, recommended by Google.

 This tool helps you analyze if the structured data on your page can feature rich snippets or SERPs.

 Wrapping Things Up

-So, it should not be overlooked at any cost.
-This is why it is very important to hire top SEO Company India to handle all the crucial on-page optimization tasks for your website.
+You cannot overlook it.
+This is why it is essential to hire a top SEO Company in India to handle all the crucial on-page optimization tasks for your website.